 Evans, A., et. al. (2014).
 A Framework for Supervision for Mindfulness-Based Teachers: A Space for Embodied Mutual Inquiry.
 Mindfulness.

-Farb, N., et. al. (2017).
+Farb, N. A., et. al. (2017).
 Prevention of relapse/recurrence in major depressive disorder with either mindfulness-based cognitive therapy (MBCT) or cognitive therapy.
 Journal of Consulting and Clinical Psychology, 86(2):200-204.

 Feldman, G, Greeson, J. & Senville, J. (2010).
 Differential effects of mindful breathing, progressive muscle relaxation, and loving kindness meditation on decentering and negative reactions to repetitive thoughts.
 Behav Res Ther; 48(10): 1002–1011.

 Fiori, F., Aglioti, S. M., and David, N. (2017).
 Interactions between body and social awareness in yoga.
 J. Altern.
 Complement.
 Med.
 23, 227–233.

 Fissler, M., Winnebeck, E., Schroeter, T. A., Gummbersbach, M., Huntenburg, J. M., Gärtner, M., & Barnhofer, T. (2017).
 Brief training in mindfulness may normalize a blunted error-related negativity in chronically depressed patients.
 Cognitive, Affective, & Behavioral Neuroscience.